Irishbecky91/TheWaggingTailor/README.md

 - Used to store the project after pushing.

 [Lucid](https://lucid.app/ "Lucid Site")
-- Used to create a flowchart of information, making the logic of the game easily understood.
+- Used to create a site map of how the site should be laid out.

 [AmIResponsive](https://ui.dev/amiresponsive "AmIResponsive Site")
-- Used to generate mockup imagery of the terminal showing the game in use on Heroku.
+- Used to generate mockup imagery of the site in use on Heroku.

 [Back to top ⇧](#)